MGoosePlayZ/castletool-web/TERMS.md

 ## 6. No Warranty

-CastleTool API is provided "AS IS" and "AS AVAILABLE".
+CastleTool is provided "AS IS" and "AS AVAILABLE".

 No warranties, express or implied, are provided, including warranties of: